-"Restaurant and bars" is a use classification which primarily involves the sale of food or beverages in a ready-to-eat state for on-site or off-site consumption.
+["Restaurant and bars" is a use classification which primarily involves the sale of food or beverages in a ready-to-eat state for on-site or off-site consumption.
 Typically includes tables, counters, benches, or other seating facilities.
 Examples include a sit-down dining facility, fast-food restaurant (no drive-through), cafe, bakery, cafeteria, coffee shop, lunchroom, delicatessen, and ice cream parlor.
-Includes microbreweries as an accessory to the restaurant;
+Includes microbreweries as an accessory to the restaurant;]

-"Retail sales" is a use classification which primarily involves the sale of goods and services, including but not limited to groceries, apparel, merchandise, drug and pharmaceuticals, hardware, and appliances;
+"Retail [sales"] goods and services" is a use classification which primarily involves the sale of goods and services, including but not limited to groceries, apparel, merchandise, [drug] drugs and pharmaceuticals, hardware, [and] or appliances;